Safety and Compliance

-The Food Act and Regulation as well as the Australian Food Safety Standards are in place to ensure that food sold is safe and suitable to eat.
+The Food Act and Regulation as well as the Australian Food Safety Standards are in place to ensure that food sold is safe and suitable to consume.
 These include specific requirements for licensing as well as the creation, implementation and auditing of food safety programs which detail how the risks are managed in food handling operations.

-The risk of not effectively managing food safety risks can range from poor diner experiences to causing illness and the loss of reputation from the bad publicity and the potential fines and legal action that follow.
+The risk of not effectively managing food safety risks can range from poor dining experiences to causing illness and the loss of reputation from the bad publicity and the potential fines and legal action that follow.
 Possible penalties if you are not effectively managing these risks range from $2,000 to $100,000- or 2-years imprisonment for each offence under the Act.

 DWS undertake an extensive range of services on behalf of our clients aimed at a preventative and proactive approach to food safety.
 Our food safety services include the following: